Laravel-Backpack/docs/7.x-dev/base-components.md

 - `:entry="\App\Models\Invoice::find(1)"` - if you want to use UpdateOperation or a custom form operation that needs the entry;
 - `:setup="function($crud, $parent) {}"` - if you want to make changes to the operation setup (eg. add/remove fields, configure functionality), you can use this parameter; the closure passed here will be run _after_ the setup of that operation had already completed;
 - `:save-actions="[]"` - provide an array of save action definitions or save action classes to replace the defaults (see [Custom save actions](#dataform-custom-save-actions));
+- `:form-inside-card="true"` - render the form inside a Backpack card wrapper so it visually matches the default create/update screens; leave it `false` to output only the raw form markup.

 **Advanced example:**